 Serious Halloween enthusiasts will not want to miss Oogie Boogie Bash, on select dates in September and October.
 On top of the Halloween treats already mentioned, Mickey's Halloween Party guests also get:

 - treat trails throughout the park where children and adults can load up on Halloween candy.
 Healthier treats are available upon request.

-- photo ops with Disney Villains not seen at other times.
+- rare photo ops with Disney villains

-- a parade, usually Halloween themed
+- a Halloween parade